OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 ## Facebook Insights

-Facebook offers free analytics (called Insights) for your page, and also works with your website if you are tracking users’ behavior from Facebook through to your website.
-There is a lot of useful information collected here, too, and you should explore it to see what’s available and relevant to you.
+Facebook offers free analytics (called Insights) for your page, and also works with your website if you are tracking users' behavior from Facebook through to your website.
+There is a lot of useful information collected here, too, and you should explore it to see what's available and relevant to you.
 But ultimately you should decide on which metrics matter the most to your success and focus on them.

-* **Demographics:** You can learn about your audiences’ demographics -- what geographic location, age, gender, and preferred language of the people are who are following your page, seeing your content and engaging with it.
+* **Demographics:** You can learn about your audiences' demographics -- what geographic location, age, gender, and preferred language of the people are who are following your page, seeing your content and engaging with it.
 * **Reach and engagement:** You can track likes, followers, and reach over time.
 You can also dig into which posts have the highest reach and engagement rates.
 * **Video views:** You can see how many people watched and reacted to your videos, for how long on average, and at what point most people quit watching.
 * **Facebook to website behavior:** You can place a pixel associated with your Facebook page into the code of your website.
 This will allow you track how people who go from Facebook to your website behave.
 This is particularly useful if you want them to go from Facebook to complete an action on your website, like signing up for your email list.